tjreilly2011/revolut-test/README.md

 # DB Model

 * A Customer can have many wallets
-* A wallet can have many Wallet transactions
+* A wallet can have many wallet transactions

 * The customer table stores customer info
 * The wallet table stores customer wallet info